malak2304/SQL_DWH_Project/README.md

 ## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+This project is provided for viewing only.

+All rights reserved © 2025.
+You are NOT allowed to copy, modify, distribute, or use any part of this code without explicit permission from the owner.